mshdabiola/Kmtemplate/NewReadMe.md

 - [Aire](https://github.com/awxkee/aire) and [Trickle](https://github.com/mshdabiola/Trickle) for
-  creating and applying filters to the images on CPU using native cpp code.
+  creating and applying filters to the images on CPU using native cpp code. md
+## Build

+This project utilizes Kotlin Multiplatform to target Android, Desktop, and WebAssembly (WASM).
+Android has two build variants: **GooglePlay** and **FossReliant**.
+To build and run the project on each platform, follow the instructions below:

+### Android

+#### GooglePlay Variant

+1. Open the project in Android Studio.
+2. Select the **GooglePlay** build variant.
+3. Connect an Android device or start an emulator.
+4. Run the `androidApp` module.
+This will build an APK with Google Play dependencies and install it on your device or emulator.

+#### FossReliant Variant

+1. Open the project in Android Studio.
+2. Select the **FossReliant** build variant.
+3. Connect an Android device or start an emulator.
+4. Run the `androidApp` module.
+This will build an APK without Google Play dependencies, relying on FOSS alternatives, and install it on your device or emulator.

+### Desktop

+1. Run the following command to build the desktop application: bash ./gradlew desktopApp:run

+This will create an executable file for your operating system (Windows, macOS, or Linux) in the `desktopApp/build/libs` directory.

+### Web

+1. Run the following command to build the web application: bash ./gradlew jsApp:browserDevelopmentRun This will start a development server that serves the web application.
+Open the provided URL in your browser to access the application.

+**Note:** You may need to install Node.js and Yarn for the web build to work correctly.

+**Advanced Build Options**

+For more advanced build options, such as building release versions of the application, refer to the Kotlin Multiplatform and Compose Multiplatform documentation.

+md
+md
+## Release

+This project offers releases for Android, Desktop, and Web.
+Below are instructions for releasing the application on each platform.

+### Android

+#### GooglePlay Variant

+To release the GooglePlay variant, follow these steps:

+1. Build the release APK using the following Gradle command: bash ./gradlew assembleGooglePlayRelease
+2. Sign the APK with your release keystore.
+3. Upload the signed APK to the Google Play Console.

+#### FossReliant Variant

+To release the FossReliant variant, follow these steps:

+1. Build the release APK using the following Gradle command: bash ./gradlew assembleFossReliantRelease
+2. Sign the APK with your release keystore.
+3. Distribute the APK through your preferred channels (e.g., GitHub Releases, F-Droid).

+### Desktop

+To release the Desktop application, follow these steps:

+1. Build the release executable using the following Gradle command: bash ./gradlew desktopApp:createDistributable
+2. Create installers or distributable packages for different operating systems (Windows, macOS, Linux) using appropriate tools.
+3. Distribute the installers or packages through your preferred channels (e.g., GitHub Releases, your website).

+### Web

+To release the Web application, follow these steps:

+1. Build the release version of the web application using the following Gradle command: bash ./gradlew jsApp:assemble
+2. Deploy the built files to your web server or hosting provider.

+**Release Notes**

+View the full release notes and changelog on [GitHub Releases/Your Release Notes Page].

+## Testing

+### JVM Tests

+This project includes a comprehensive suite of JVM tests to ensure the correctness and reliability of the core logic and functionality.
+These tests are written using [JUnit/Kotest] (choose the framework you're using) and cover various aspects of the application, including:

+* **Unit tests:** Verify the behavior of individual components and functions in isolation.
+* **Integration tests:** Test the interaction between different modules or components of the system.
+* **Data layer tests:** Validate data access, persistence, and retrieval operations.
+* **Business logic tests:**  Ensure the correct implementation of business rules and workflows.

+**Running Tests**

+To run the JVM tests, you can use the following Gradle command: bash ./gradlew jvmTest

+### Screenshot Test

+Compose Screenshot Testing is an essential part of ensuring UI quality.
+A screenshot test captures an image of a Composable function or a section of your app's UI and compares it to a previously saved reference image, known as a "golden" or "baseline" image.
+This ensures that UI changes don't unintentionally introduce visual regressions.

+**Example**

+Consider the Now in Android app, which utilizes screenshot tests to confirm that navigation elements render correctly across various screen sizes.
+These tests rely on stored baseline images representing the expected UI appearance.

+**Paparazzi and Gradle Tasks**

+Compose screenshot testing can be seamlessly integrated with the Paparazzi library, providing automated image comparisons.
+Paparazzi offers the following useful Gradle tasks:

+- `verifyPaparazziDebug`: Executes all screenshot tests, comparing captured images with the baseline images.
+This process helps detect any visual discrepancies introduced by code changes.
+- `recordPaparazziDebug`: Generates new baseline images.
+Use this command after intentionally modifying the UI and manually verifying the correctness of the new visuals.
+The newly captured screenshots then become the new baseline for future comparisons.
+- `comparePaparazziDebug`: Creates comparison images highlighting the differences between failed tests and the baseline images.
+These images aid in pinpointing visual discrepancies, simplifying debugging efforts.
+Baseline images are stored in `modulename/src/test/snapshots`.

+## Performance

+### Benchmarks

+We utilize benchmarking tools to measure the performance of key operations in our application.
+This helps identify potential bottlenecks and areas for optimization.
+Benchmarks are focused on critical aspects, such as UI rendering, data processing, and network operations, ensuring a smooth and responsive user experience.

+### Baseline Profile

+Baseline Profiles are integrated into our build process to enhance app startup time and reduce initial rendering latency.
+These profiles provide guidance to the Android Runtime (ART) for pre-compiling frequently used code paths, leading to faster loading times and improved overall performance.

+### Compose Compiler Metrics

+We leverage Compose Compiler Metrics to monitor and analyze the performance of our Compose UI.
+Metrics like recomposition counts and skippability rates help identify potential areas for optimization and ensure efficient UI rendering.
+This proactive approach ensures that our Compose UI remains performant and responsive as the application evolves.
+### Compose Compiler Metrics

 ## Find this repository useful?